IPL 8: Ponting said it was always about winning, says Harbhajan

-Mumbai Indians off-spinner reveals to mid-day the kind of influence chief coach Ricky Ponting had on IPL-8 champs MI
+Mumbai Indians off-spinner Harbhajan Singh reveals to mid-day the kind of influence chief coach and former Aussie cricketer Ricky Ponting had on IPL 8 champions Mumbai Indians

 After a string of four losses at the start of the Indian Premier League-8, reaching the play-offs looked like MI — Mission Impossible — for Mumbai Indians.
 However, Rohit Sharma & Co turned the tables dramatically as they not only ended the league stage by taking second position in the points tally but also stormed into the final and won it convincingly to bag their second IPL title on Sunday.